taviso/123elf/README.md

 ## Security

 By default, 123 allows Autoexec macros in worksheets.
-Macros can contain shell commands, read and write arbitrary files, load plugins and so on.
+Lotus macros are very powerful, and can run shell commands, read and write arbitrary files, load plugins and so on.

 However, you can disable Autoexec macros via `/Worksheet Global Default Autoexec`.